Danielle Reed: Career

 She is most notable for her papers regarding genetic variation in taste and obesity in mice and humans.
 Reed's seminal studies on the genetics of bitter taste perception led to identification of a critical region of human Chromosome 5p15 whose variation correlated with a person's ability to taste the bitterness of PROP (propylthiouracil).
 This finding ultimately led to the discovery by Adler and co-workers (Charles Zuker) of a family of bitter taste receptors (taste receptor) located within this critical region of the chromosome.
-In 2008, Reed received the IFF Award For Outstanding Research On The Molecular Basis Of Taste in recognition of her contributions to the field, and delivered the IFF Lecture at the 2008 ACHemS meeting.
+In 2008, Reed received the IFF Award For Outstanding Research On The Molecular Basis Of Taste in recognition of her contributions to the field, and delivered the IFF Lecture at the 2008 Association of Chemoreception Sciences (AChemS) meeting..
+She served as President of AChemS from 2022-2024.

 She established her own laboratory in 2001 at the Monell Chemical Senses Center and her research is divided between genetic mapping of obesity loci in rodent models and human genetics of taste and smell.

 Reed has conducted numerous studies of identical twins in order to help tease our the genetic basis for taste and smell preferences.

 She teaches a summer class called "A Taste of Chemistry," which is sponsored in part by The Camille and Henry Dreyfus Foundation.
 She collaborates with Mee-Ra Rhyu from the Korean Food Research Institute on the biology of human salt perception.